clarkd/fordpass-python/README.md

 # fordpass-python

 This is a basic Python wrapper around the FordPass APIs.
+The wrapper provides methods to return vehicle status as well as some basic commands, e.g. start/stop, lock/unlock.

 It's more or less a straight port of @d4v3y0rk's NPM module [d4v3y0rk/ffpass](https://github.com/d4v3y0rk/ffpass-module) - props to him for his work figuring out the relevant API requests needed.

 ## Features